 Leaving Kingston to walk back to Kimmeridge Bay

 If you don’t want to stop at the pub, it’s ok as the trail runs next to it anyway.
 When walking along that side road, instead of turning right for the pub, you turn left.
-See photo below for the trail.
+See photo below for the path.

 After leaving the pub, we followed the lane as it took us past some cute little homes and then through a gate into the woods again.

-In the woods we took a left turn and a left turn again.
+In the woods we took a left turn, and a left turn again.
 This took us through the trees and along to the bigger trail.